 - Go to community colleges to push yourself further ahead academically.

 - Their classes are free for high school students.

 - You get in last, but try, try, try!!!
 You can email professors and show up to class the first day and try to get in.

 - Get the summer schedule from your counselor or online.
 Fill out the forms required.
 You will have to apply to the college, but the application is easy and free.

-- Take higher levels of courses your school runs out of, that really interest, you, that will enable you to take more than one elective, or that will help you do better in English and Math.
+- Take higher levels of courses your school runs out of or classes that really interest you or will help you do better in English and Math.

 - Local colleges also offer summer courses.

 - Get their online schedules and see what they offer.

 - Get to know your professors!!!
 Go to office hours!!!

 - Since schools are cutting back on summer school classes, consider taking classes at local skills centers to help you make up credits or do a GED program.